 4 - Exclusion of translations

-In this section, you can exclude entire pages or parts of pages so that they are not translated.
-You may want to do this either because you have no interest in it or because you want to save on the number of words (yes, the Weglot licence is based on the number of words to be translated, we'll talk about that a little later in this article...).
+In this section, you can exclude entire pages or Page parts so that they are not translated.
+This may be a will on your part either because you don't see any interest in it or because you want to save numbers of words (yes, the Weglot license is based on the number of words to translate, we will talk about it a little below in this article...).

-In the screenshot above, you can see that I excluded some entire pages by typing the end of my URLs.
-But I have also excluded all comments using a Divi ID.
-By entering #comment-wrap Weglot doesn't translate any comments for me, so I save hundreds or even thousands of words...
+In the above screenshot, you can notice that I have excluded some entire pages by entering the end of my URLs.
+But I also excluded all comments with a Divi ID.
+By typing #how-wrap Weglot doesn't translate any comment, so I save hundreds or thousands of words...

 5 - Other options

-In this last section, you will find 3 very interesting options such as allowing the user to be redirected in his language according to the configuration of his browser and your available languages or the translation of your AMP pages.
+In this last section you will find 3 very interesting options such as allowing the Internet user to be redirected in his language according to the configuration of his browser and your available languages or the translation of your AMP pages.

 How much does it cost?

-And yes, let's get to the "money"part...
-Weglot is indeed "not cheap" and that was really the reason I was hesitating.
-Here's what you'll have to pay to get your WordPress multiline:
+And yes, come to the question. "money"… Weglot is actually "not given" and that was really the reason that made me hesitate.
+Here's what you'll have to pay to get your WordPress in multiple league:

 - for a site of less than 2000 words: Weglot is free.
-Let's just say that I don't know many sites that are less than 2000 words.
-It could be a solution to translate the homepage for example and then study the impact in terms of traffic.
+Let's say I don't know a lot of website that makes less than 2,000 words.
+This may be a solution to translate the homepage for example and then study the benefits in terms of traffic.

-To find out more about the plans proposed by Weglot, I give you go here.
+To learn more about the plans proposed by Weglot, I give you meet here.

 You think it's expensive?
-A licence WPML or Polylang - which are plugins that can also translate your WordPress sites - will cost you about 100€ht per year (more or less depending on the plan).
+One license WPML or Polylang – which are plugins allowing also to translate your WordPress sites – will cost you about 100€ht per year (more or less depending on the plans).

-However, these solutions are extremely time consuming and tedious to implement - they say that time is money and Weglot will save you a lot of time.
+However, these solutions are extremely time-consuming and tedious to implement – It is said that time is money and Weglot will save you a lot of time.

-I was able to test all 3 solutions and indeed, Weglot is the lightest, fastest and easiest...
+I was able to test the 3 solutions and actually, it's Weglot lightest, fastest and easiest...

-Imagine how long it can take to translate a 50-page website, or worse, how much it would cost to outsource the translation to freelancers or specialist companies?
+Imagine how long it takes to translate a site of about fifty pages, or worse, how much should it cost to outsource the translation via freelancers or specialized companies?

-The strength of Weglot compared to other solutions is that you don't have to spend hours translating your content!
-No, Weglot takes care of that and it must be said that the translation is quite good.
-There are not many false notes, a few typos, of course, but you can correct them.
+Weglot's strength compared to other solutions is that You will not have to spend hours translating your content!
+No, Weglot is in charge and it must be said that the translation is quite successful.
+There are not many false notes, some shells, of course, but you can correct them.

-However, be careful, each added language doubles your translation quota.
-For example, on AstucesDivi, I currently only have one thirty or so articles published.
-So I chose the 50,000 wordplan...
+But be careful, each language added doubles your translation quota.
+For example, on TipsDivi, I have for the moment only a 30 published articles.
+So I chose the plan of 50,000 words…

-Ouch, ouch, ouch!
-It is already reached, so I will have to upgrade my plan soon.
-If I wanted to add two more languages in addition to English, I would have already reached 150,000 translated words.
-So you can see that it can go very, very fast!
+Ouch!
+Ouch!
+He's already reached, so I'm going to have to upgrade my plan soon.
+If I wanted to add two other languages in addition to English, I would have already reached the 150,000 words translated.
+So you understand that it can go very, very quickly!

 Weglot and SEO...

-This is another question you may have.
-Given that natural referencing is important for a website, you may wonder if search engines will take into account the languages you add with Weglot.
-The answer is YES, Weglot is compatible with Google's multilingualism guidelines.
+This is another question you can ask yourself.
+Since natural SEO is essential for a website, you may wonder if search engines will take into account the languages you will add with Weglot.
+The answer is YES, Weglot is compatible with Google's guidelines in terms of multilingualism.

-Everything is well translated like the Meta Title or Meta Description tag that you enter in Yoast for example and which is used to appear in the search results.
+Everything is well translated as the tag Meta Title or Meta Description that you seize in Yoast for example, which is used to appear in search results.

-By default, your URLs will remain in the original language of your site but will have a prefix such as https://mon-site.com/in/the-title-of-my-article-in-its-original-language/.
-If you wish to translate them, there is an insert at the bottom of your articles for this purpose.
-You can manually modify the URL of your translated pages.
+By default your URLs will remain in the original language of your site but will have a prefix like for example https://mon-site.com/en/the-title-of-my-article-in-his-language-original/.
+If you wish to translate them, an insert at the bottom of your articles is provided for this purpose.
+You can manually change the URL of your translated pages.

-Read this article to better understand how Weglot handles your SEO.
+Read this Article to better understand how Weglot manages your SEO.

-How do I add multilingual flags below the Divi theme's post titles?
+How to add multilingual flags below the titles of Divi theme articles?

-- Copy the file single.php from the Divi theme (the parent theme).
+- Copy File single.php present in the theme Divi (the parent theme).

-- Save and insert this copy in the child theme's folder (in the root).
-It will be taken into account instead of the single.php of the parent theme.
+just below the title surrounded by an H1 tag as you can see on line 37 of the screenshot below: - Record and Insert this copy into the child theme folder (at the root).
+It will be taken into account instead of single.php parent theme.

-- Upload your child theme to the server and activate it instead of the Divi theme.
-If your child theme is already present and active, just add the single.php file to its root.
+- Send your child theme to the server and activate it instead of the theme Divi.
+If your child theme is already present and active, add only the file single.php At its root.

-- Now your articles have the Weglot flags just below their title.
+- Now your articles have Weglot flags just below their title.

-Find out what you can do with the Divi theme
+Discover all you can do with the theme Divi

 What to do after installing Weglot?

-All the above actions really took me 15 minutes: creation of the Weglot account + extension settings + modification of my single.php
+All the actions mentioned above actually took 15 minutes: creating the Weglot account + setting the extension + modifying my single.php

 However, this may not be enough.
-Here is what you could do after installing Weglot:
+Here's what you could do after installing Weglot:

-This action allows you to automate the translation and activate them.
-You will therefore have to review your entire site, just as a web surfer might do.
-You don't have to do anything else to activate the translations.
+This action automates the translation and activates it.
+You will therefore have to review your entire site, as a user might do.
+You have nothing else to do to activate translations.

-Once your site has been translated, you can go to your Weglot account and make corrections if you find that some of the translations are not up to your expectations.
-The handling is quite simple, you will see.
+Once you have translated your site, you will be able to visit your Weglot account and make corrections if you find that some translations do not meet your expectations.
+The manipulation is quite simple, you will see.

-Not all Weglot users think about it, but it is important to perform some actions within your Google Analytics account to be able to track the URLs visited in your translated languages.
+Not all Weglot users think about it, but it's important to do some actions within your account Google Analytics to track the URLs visited in your translated languages.
 Here is the procedure:

-- Go to your Google Analytics account (you must have already created an account to link your website and track its statistics),
+- See you in your account Google Analytics (you must already have created an account to link your website and track its statistics),

-- Go to the tab called "Administration" at the bottom left,
+- Go to the named tab "Administration" located at the bottom left,

-- Select your property if you have several,
+- Select your property if you have more than one,

-- Name your view, e.g. "English statistics", and set the time zone,
+- Name your view, for example "statistics", and set the time zone,

 - Name your filter, for example "English version",

-Now you can track the traffic from people visiting your foreign language URLs.
-You may wonder why you should do this when your statistics already show you the share of traffic from foreign countries?
+Now you can track the traffic of internet users visiting your foreign language URLs.
+Perhaps you wonder why you should do this since your statistics already show you the share of traffic from foreign countries?

-It is important to differentiate between these two since some Internet users based in the USA or in England for example are not necessarily English-speaking, they may simply be French-speaking and live abroad.
-This will not give you the real traffic of your site in another language.
-By creating a new view with a filter in Google Analytics, you will be able to separate the French-speaking traffic from the English-speaking traffic (or other languages used).
+This must be distinguished precisely since some Internet users based in the USA or England for example are not necessarily anglophone, they can simply be Francophone and live abroad.
+So that won't give you the actual traffic of your site in another language.
+By creating a new view with a filter in Google Analytics, you will be able to separate Francophone traffic from Anglophone traffic (or other languages used).

-4 - Provide images for each language version
+4 - Propose images for each language version

-Even if Weglot is a magic solution, this plugin will not translate the images for you.
-It will translate the captions but not the content of the images, of course...
+Even if Weglot is a Magic solution, this plugin will not translate you images.
+It will translate the legends but not the content of the images, obviously...

-If you're used to promoting your blog posts on social media, and especially on Pinterest, you should certainly consider offering multiple versions of your images for pinning.
-A Pinterest strategy will certainly be beneficial in making your articles available in your other languages.
-Of course, this will not take 15 minutes... and it is a lot of work that you will have to do.
+If you are used to promoting your blog articles on social media and especially on Pinterest, you will certainly need to consider proposing several versions of your images to pin.
+One Pinterest strategy will certainly benefit from making your articles available in your other languages.
+Of course, it won't take 15 minutes... and it's a background work you'll have to do.

 In conclusion...

-Considering offering a website or blog in several languages is not a decision to be taken lightly.
-As you can see, it will cost you money and/or time.
-For my part, I've given it a lot of thought and I'm waiting to see the benefits in terms of traffic, in the medium and long term, that my translated pages will bring me...
+Consider proposing a website or blog in several languages is not a decision to be taken lightly.
+You will understand, that you will cost money and/or time.
+For my part, I've thought about it well and I'm waiting to see the spin-offs in terms of traffic, in the medium and long term, that my translated pages will bring...

 Comme d’habitude les articles de Lycia sont très clairs et ses tuto écrire faciles à suivre.
 Bravo